itsolutions-robin-wolff/Mollie-for-FOSSBilling/README.md

 3. Mollie will now check your data.
 This can take some time.
 4. Now you can see the API keys in your Mollie dashboard under 'Developer->API Keys'.
 Please make sure to use the right ones, you have to enter them in the administration of your FOSSBilling instance
    (System->Payment Gateways->Mollie)

+## Support

+### Support for the Module
+We only offer support for the module via [E-Mail](mailto:info@it-rwo.eu) and via [TicketSystem](https://support.itsolutions-rwo.de).

+### Support for Mollie
+Our company is an official Mollie partner.
+We are happy to offer support on request, but we can usually only help to a limited extent or establish contact with the relevant specialist department more quickly.
+Alternatively, you can contact [Mollie support](https://www.mollie.com/en/contact/merchants) directly.